Skip to content

 Options

-• Start at logon -- set this checkbox to let Windows automatically launch Rapise Launcher at user logon.
-Useful when your server is rebooted regularly.
+• Start at logon -- Check this option to have Windows automatically launch RapiseLauncher at user logon.
+This is useful when your server is rebooted regularly.
 This option requires Rapise 6.3+

 Status Screen

-• Green Arrow - a green arrow indicates that the test is still running, or RapiseLauncher is waiting for a reply from Rapise.
+• Green Arrow - A green arrow indicates that the test is still running, or RapiseLauncher is waiting for a reply from Rapise.

 Buttons

-At any time the Force Poll button can be clicked, causing RapiseLauncher to initiate an immediate poll of the SpiraTest server to check for pending runs.
+At any time, the Force Poll button can be clicked, causing RapiseLauncher to initiate an immediate poll of the SpiraTest server to check for pending runs.
 The timers for the next server poll will be reset when the button is clicked.

 Tray Icon Menu